-- 1. All existing structures within the licence boundary shall be demolished or removed prior to extraction in each extraction area. - .
+- All existing structures within the licence boundary shall be demolished or removed (and any associated residential entrances closed off) prior to extraction in each extraction area.
+Prior to erecting or demolishing a building, all necessary Permits shall be obtained by the City in accordance with the Ontario Building Code Act, to the satisfaction of the Building Services Division and the Fire Prevention Division. - 2.
 Timber resources (if any) will be salvaged for use as saw logs, fence posts and fuel wood where appropriate.
 Stumps and brush cleared will be burned (with applicable permits), used for shoreline habitat enhancement or mulched for use in progressive rehabilitation. - 3.
 Areas of the site will be stripped of topsoil/overburden in stages in accordance with the phases.
 Topsoil and overburden will be stripped and stored in berms and/or stockpiles wherever feasible. - 4.
-Topsoil and overburden shall be placed in perimeter acoustic/visual berms, pond construction, watercourse realignment or used immediately for progressive rehabilitation in this licence or existing Licence Numbers 11175 - and 4437 (see Section N Variations from Control and Operation Standards on this drawing).
-5. Excess topsoil and overburden not required for immediate use in berms or rehabilitation may be temporarily stockpiled on the quarry floor.
-Topsoil and overburden stockpiles shall be located within the limit of extraction and

-- remain a minimum of 30 metres from the licence boundary and 90 metres from a property with a residential use. .
-Temporary topsoil and overburden stockpiles which remain for more than one year shall have their slopes - vegetated to control erosion.
-Seeding shall not be required if these stockpiles have vegetated naturally in the first
+Topsoil and overburden shall be placed in perimeter acoustic/visual berms, pond construction, watercourse realignment or used immediately for progressive rehabilitation in this licence or existing Licence Numbers 11175 and 4437 (see Section N Variations from Control and Operation Standards on this drawing). - 5.
+Excess topsoil and overburden not required for immediate use in berms or rehabilitation may be temporarily stockpiled on the quarry floor.
+Topsoil and overburden stockpiles shall be located within the limit of extraction and remain a minimum of 30 metres from the licence boundary and 90 metres from a property with a residential use. - 6.
+Temporary topsoil and overburden stockpiles which remain for more than one year shall have their slopes vegetated to control erosion.
+Seeding shall not be required if these stockpiles have vegetated naturally in the first year.